Tanya-Amber-L/grid-chessboard/README.md

 # grid-chessboard
-One of my first projects with HTml & CSS, using grid.
+One of my first projects with Html & CSS, using grid.

 TODO: Change the way icons are used + responsive?